david-forer/analog-clock/README.md

 ## Creating a digital analog clock

-### Using this on my computer to keeep track of time.
+### Using this on my computer to keep track of time.